kismX/python_theory/23-05-17_Tag19/1-theory_functions.md

 - packing and unpacking (*args ***kwargs)

 # Functions
-- make it morre reasable
+- make it more readable
-- simplyfy code
+- simplify code
 - helps us to make our code DRY (Dont Repeat Yourself)
 - way to organize and reuse codes in py
 - performs specific task, and can be called multiple times